Get started with Docker for WindowsEstimated reading time: 17 minutes

-Start Docker when you log in - Automatically start the Docker for Windows application upon Windows system login.
+Start Docker when you log in - Automatically start the Docker Desktop for Windows application upon Windows system login.

-Automatically check for updates - By default, Docker for Windows automatically checks for updates and notifies you when an update is available.
+Automatically check for updates - By default, Docker Desktop for Windows automatically checks for updates and notifies you when an update is available.
 Click OK to accept and install updates (or cancel to keep the current version).
 You can manually update by choosing Check for Updates from the main Docker menu.

-Send usage statistics - By default, Docker for Windows sends diagnostics, crash reports, and usage data.
+Send usage statistics - By default, Docker Desktop for Windows sends diagnostics, crash reports, and usage data.
 This information helps Docker improve and troubleshoot the application.
 Uncheck to opt out.
 Docker may also sometimes prompt you for more information.

-Share your local drives (volumes) with Docker for Windows, so that they are available to your Linux containers.
+Share your local drives (volumes) with Docker Desktop for Windows, so that they are available to your Linux containers.

 Permission for shared drives are tied to the credentials you provide here.
 If